Republic, 15 Chapters, 1941. Starring Frances Gifford, Tom Neal, Eddie Acuff, Gerald Mohr, Frank Lackteen, Trevor Bardette, Tommy Cook.

 Above, top left: A shot from the Chapter Two lion fight.
 Top right: The fight with the lion in the pit.
 Bottom left and right: Tom Neal and Jackie lunge at the camera during the Chapter Eight lion scene.

 Frances Gifford’s grapple with a supposed crocodile (an alligator in stock-footage shots, and a rubber dummy in the actual combat) is, like most such low-budget reptile fights, not particularly energetic or convincing.
 However, the sequence is set up in terrifically suspenseful style, with the good guys crossing a crocodile-infested stream one by one, unaware that the narrow bridge on which they’re treading is weakening with every step they take.
 The Chapter Eleven gorge-crossing sequence–which involves a primitive cable-car, and concludes with Gifford sliding to safety on a pulley after the car falls–is also excellent.
-Dave Sharpe doubles Gifford for the pulley slide, for her head-first fall off her pet elephant in Chapter Fourteen, and in a few other bits of action, but stuntwoman Helen Thurston stands in for her during other elephant rides and in the serial’s innumerable vine-swinging scenes; these latter sequences, in which former gymnast Thurston performs flips and transfers worthy of a trapeze artist, are very impressive.
+Dave Sharpe doubles Gifford for the pulley slide, for her head-first fall off her pet elephant in Chapter Fourteen, and in a few other bits of action, but stuntwoman Helen Thurston (like Sharpe, a former gymnast) stands in for her during other elephant rides and in the serial’s innumerable vine-swinging scenes.
+Authorities differ as to whether Thurston or Sharpe performed the trapeze-artist-style flips during the vine sequences, some crediting it to the former, some to the latter.
+Thurston can be seen doing many of the treetop landings and at least some of the transfers during these scenes, but it’s much harder to tell who is doing the impressive mid-air somersaulting.

 Sharpe, a gymnast himself, turns in similarly impressive work as Tom Neal’s double in several wonderfully acrobatic fight scenes; one of the best of these is the extended Chapter Eight battle with Shamba’s men in the oil-refining cave in Chapter Eight, which has Sharpe and Duke Taylor (doubling Eddie Acuff) taking on adversaries that include Duke Green, Jimmy Fawcett, and Ken Terrell.
 The fight between Sharpe, Terrell (doubling Trevor Bardette) and Tom Steele (doubling Gerald Mohr) in Latimer’s hut in Chapter Thirteen is also dynamic and exhilarating, as is the fight between Steele and Taylor (doubling Mohr and Acuff again) in the ore-crushing chamber in Chapter Twelve.
 Though there are many other fights of varying duration (and uniform excellence) spread throughout the serial, whole chapters sometimes pass without one–allowing space for other types of action, and allowing the really big fight set-pieces to stand out more than in many later Republic serials.